arschallwig/351_PDEOPNet/methods.md

 ### Fourier PINN

 The Fourier Physics-Informed Neural Network (FPINN) was similarly implemented in PyTorch, built off the core work from the PINN.
-The major new feature of this
+The major new feature of this architecture was a novel Fourer layer, inspired by the work of [Li et al. at Caltech](https://arxiv.org/abs/2010.08895).
+This layer, which seeks to capture and learn from frequency information alongside spatial information, allows the FPINN to more effectively learn systems with high-frequency components.

+As [established by Rahaman et al.](https://arxiv.org/abs/1806.08734), neural networks have a "spectral bias" towards smoothness and low frequencies.

 ### PINO